-With the above agreements, the three WOFEs demonstrate their ability to control the PRC Domestic Entities, through the WOFEs' right to all the residual benefits of the PRC Domestic Entities and the WOFEs obligation to fund losses of the PRC Domestic Entities.
-As a result, the three WOFEs have been determined to be the primary beneficiaries of the PRC Domestic Entities.
+Through the design of the aforementioned agreements, the shareholders of the PRC Domestic Entities effectively assigned their full voting rights to the WOFEs, which give the WOFEs the power to direct the activities that most significantly impact the PRC Domestic Entities' economic performance.
+The WOFEs obtained the ability to approve decisions made by the PRC Domestic Entities and the ability to acquire the equity interests in the PRC Domestic Entities when permitted by PRC law.
+The WOFEs are obligated to absorb a majority of the expected losses from the PRC Domestic Entities' activities through providing unlimited financial support to the PRC Domestic Entities and are entitled to receive a majority of residual returns from the PRC Domestic Entities through the exclusive technical consultancy and service fees.
+As a result, the three WOFEs have been determined to be the primary beneficiary of the PRC Domestic Entities.
 Accordingly, in accordance with SEC Regulation SX-3A-02 and ASC 810, the Company, through the WOFEs, has consolidated the operating results of the PRC Domestic Entities in the Company's financial statements.
-Business taxes relating to service fees charged by the WOFEs are recorded as cost of services.
+Business taxes ("BT") and value added taxes ("VAT") relating to service fees charged by the WOFEs are recorded as cost of services.